-Last year Maslaha worked with Sandringham Primary School in Forest Gate, Newham to explore community mapping as a tool to strengthen the relationship between the school and the local communities.
-This is as part of a wider Maslaha project to explore how a more community engaged and culturally relevant approach to learning could help overcome educational inequalities in the UK.
+Last year Maslaha worked with Sandringham Primary School in Forest Gate, Newham to explore community mapping as a tool to strengthen the relationship between schools and local communities.
+This is as part of a wider Maslaha project to explore how a more community centred and culturally and locally relevant approach to learning could help overcome educational inequalities in the UK.
 You can read more about this project here.

 Community mapping can take different forms, but usually involves local communities building up a multi-layered picture of what it is like to live in their area - this can help residents learn about places and services in their local area and can be a useful way of helping schools understand more about the everyday lives, interests and routines of the families of pupils.

 As we developed the project, we wanted to mobilise parents to share their expertise and to be introduced to new people and new things in their local area.
 We aimed to approach community mapping in a way that:

 - Captured richness in the process as well as in the end result

 - Offered a positive experience for parents to get more engaged with school through the process

 - Was unique/authentic/aesthetically pleasing and compelling to an internal school audience, as well as to the Forest Gate and wider public.

 The conversations we had with parents and teachers kept leading back to the idea that instead of focusing on particular places in Forest Gate - that it would be interesting to capture stories of how families had come to Forest Gate.
 As a result, we produced a beautiful zine "Our Forest Gate Stories" with Rabbits Road Press.
 The stories - tales and trials of wisdom, humour, despair and resilience - are a snap shot of the diverse journeys and realities of the communities living in Forest Gate today; communities that are often stereotyped in one-dimensional ways, and spoken about, as opposed to being spoken to.